veigaribo/dietruth/README.md

  (`manage.py` is inside the `project` directory)

 You will have to apply the database migrations.
-Do that by running `python manage.py migrate` with the proper database environment variables. <https://docs.djangoproject.com/en/4.0/topics/migrations/#the-commands>.
+Do that by running `python manage.py migrate` with the proper database environment variable. <https://docs.djangoproject.com/en/4.0/topics/migrations/#the-commands>.

 Also, to be able to roll, you will need to create a user.
 Do that by running `python manage.py createsuperuser` while having the database set up. <https://docs.djangoproject.com/en/4.0/topics/auth/default/#creating-superusers>.